If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 The first step to anything is awareness and acceptance, which you must already have accomplished if you’re here on this page.

-When you accept that you feel a bit (or a lot) off your true path, you’re setting yourself up for personal growth and allowing yourself to experiment to get yourself to your real and authentic path.
+When you accept that you feel a bit (or a lot) off your true path, you’re setting yourself up for personal growth and allowing yourself to experiment to get yourself to authenticity.

 2. Think about where you’ve been

-After coming to terms with the fact that you feel lost in life, you may want to examine different parts of your life to this point.
+After coming to terms with your feelings, you may want to examine different parts of your life to this point.

-When was the time you felt the most on your true path?
+When was the time you felt the most authentic and fulfilled?
 What were the circumstances of this particular point in your life?
 Did you have a lot of social connections?
 Were you spending more time in nature?
 What was your work life balance like?

 Chances are, you will start to realize some differences between that time in your life and your current feeling now.
 Those 9 things above that might be contributing to your feeling lost may become a lot more clear.